kneelster111/LLMs-with-Autodesk-Dynamo-Python/README.md

 ## ## Examples Uses

-How to use and Where to find Revit Commands
+How to Guides and Where to find Revit Commands

 Create a Wall/ Element

 Move an Element

 Create Dynamo Geometry

 ## Future Implementations and Ideas